-The answer to the first question is, the Server can notify the Central that one of the values in the GATT Database has changed by sending a Notification message.
+The answer to the first question is, the Server can notify the Client that one of the values in the GATT Database has changed by sending a Notification message.
 That message has the Handle of the Characteristic that has changed and a new value for that Characteristic.
-The Notification messages are not responded to by the Central, and as such are not reliable.
-If you need a reliable message, you can send an Indication which the Central must respond to.
+Notification messages are not responded to by the Client, and as such are not reliable.
+If you need a reliable message, you can instead send an Indication which the Client must respond to.

-To send a Notification or Indication use the APIs
+To send a Notification or Indication use the APIs:

 wiced_bt_send_notification(conn_id, handle, length, value)